linux-system-roles/logging/roles/rsyslog/README.md

 ```
 The order of the list in rsyslog_elasticsearch_viaq is important.
 The first item is in the first if clause with the index_prefix value and the last item is in the else clause.
 Elements in between will be placed with else if clause.

+The variables ca_cert, cert and key in rsyslog_elasticsearch_viaq specify the paths where the CA certificate, certificate and key are located in the remote host.
+The variables ca_cert_src, cert_src, and key_src are paths of them to be deployed to the remote host.

 3. vars.yaml to configure custom config files.